Insulin Resistance: Understand it. Recognize It.

 What’s Next?

 Now that you understand and recognize insulin resistance, the next natural question is often “What can I do to prevent or reverse it?”
-Well, you’ll have to stay tuned for part two of this blog post to find out how to target lifestyle interventions to help “fix the doorbell,” allowing normal insulin signaling to occur while improving your body’s sensitivity to insulin.
+Well, check out part two of this blog post to find out how to target lifestyle interventions to help “fix the doorbell,” allowing normal insulin signaling to occur while improving your body’s sensitivity to insulin.

 Chocolate Coconut Chia Bars